 What should I pack to come? —Miriam, Mexico

 Packing can be exciting, but also nerve wracking!
 You know, I showed up to PCC with little more than a pillow, a toothbrush, and a duffle bag.
 I wasn’t sure what to pack either, but I had great RAs and friends who helped me figure it out pretty quickly!
-Check out our student blog for tips, and ask your enrollment advisor as you’re starting to fill your suitcase.
+Check out our student blog for tips, and ask your admissions counselor as you’re starting to fill your suitcase.
 They’d be happy to help with any of your specific questions.

 Do you get along with all your roommates? —Carl, TX